KEYNOTE B36 – Lung Cancer Clinical Trial

 Tumor Treating Fields (TTFields) are electric fields that disrupt cancer cell division [Science of TTFields].
 TTFields may interfere with the electrically charged cellular components of cancer cells, disrupting their normal function and ultimately may lead to cell death.
 As a result, the cancer cell division may be slowed, or even stopped, inhibiting tumor growth.

 TTFields are delivered to the body region where the tumor is located using an investigational medical device called NovoTTF-200T.
-NovoTTF-200T is a portable, lightweight, battery-operated device designed to deliver TTFields to non-small cell lung cancer (NSCLC).
+NovoTTF-200T is a portable, battery-operated device designed to deliver TTFields of 150kHz.

-Patients receiving TTFields need to wear four adhesive patches called ILE Transducer Arrays (arrays) on their chest, which deliver the TTFields non-invasively to the lungs.
+Patients receiving TTFields need to wear four adhesive patches called transducer arrays (arrays) on their chest, which deliver the TTFields non-invasively to the cancer site.
 The device is intended for continuous home use by patients [Living with TTFields].

 NovoTTF-200T for the treatment of non-small cell lung cancer is investigational; it has not been approved by the U.S. Food and Drug Administration (FDA).
-The safety and effectiveness of TTFields in this condition is still unknown, and will be evaluated in this clinical study [The KEYNOTE B36 Study].
+The safety and effectiveness of TTFields in this condition is still unknown, and will be evaluated in this clinical study.

-TTFields therapy has been approved for adult patients with recurrent (as a monotherapy) and newly diagnosed glioblastoma multiforme (GBM) ) (in combination with a chemotherapy called temozolomide), in the United States under the Premarket Approval (PMA) pathway, has obtained a CE mark in Europe, and is approved in Japan for the same indication.
-The use of TTFields concurrent with chemotherapy has also been CE marked in Europe and approved for adult patients with malignant pleural mesothelioma (MPM) under FDA’s Humanitarian Device Exemption (HDE) pathway.
+TTFields therapy has been approved for adult patients with recurrent (as a monotherapy) and newly diagnosed glioblastoma (GBM) (together with a chemotherapy called temozolomide), in the United States under the Premarket Approval (PMA) pathway.
+It has obtained a CE mark in Europe, and is approved in Japan for the same indication.
+The use of TTFields together with chemotherapy has also been CE marked in Europe and approved for adult patients with malignant pleural mesothelioma (MPM) under the FDA’s Humanitarian Device Exemption (HDE) pathway in the United States.

 the KEYNOTE B36 study

-The KEYNOTE B36 study is a pilot, single arm, open-label study designed to evaluate the safety and effectiveness of Tumor Treating Fields (TTFields), generated by the medical device NovoTTF-200T [About TTFields].
-Study patients use the device concomitant with pembrolizumab for first line treatment of advanced or metastatic intrathoracic non-small cell lung cancer (NSCLC).
-The study is expected to enroll 66 patients.
-The study will soon be enrolling patients in multiple medical centers across North America [KEYNOTE B36 Centers].
+The KEYNOTE B36 study is pilot, randomized, open-label study designed to evaluate the safety and effectiveness of TTFields, generated by the medical device NovoTTF-200T [About TTFields].
+Study patients will receive pembrolizumab for first line treatment of advanced or metastatic non-small cell lung cancer (NSCLC) alone or concomitantly administered with the TTField device.
+The study is expected to enroll 100 patients.
+The study will enroll patients in multiple medical centers across North America.
+[KEYNOTE B36 Centers].

 The KEYNOTE B36 Study Design

-All patients enrolled in the study will receive TTFields treatment, delivered for at least 18 hours a day on average using NovoTTF-200T together with pembrolizumab, a standard immunotherapy agent, which is delivered intravenously.
+• TTFields Group: Patients enrolled in the TTFields group will receive continuous TTFields treatment using NovoTTF-200T.
+All patients will concomitantly receive pembrolizumab, a standard immunotherapy agent, which is delivered intravenously.

 Using the Device